AnnMey/How-to-organise-a-funeral-in-Poland/topics.md

 * Is the funeral grant enough to cover all costs?
 * Can I scatter the ashes?
 * Do I have to buy the plot for 20 years?

+# Bibliography
+Here are the [spources](myLib/README.md) used to create this documentation.